 UNIVERSITY PLACEMENT ASSISTANCE

-If you are enrolled in the Master’s Preparation and/or Undergraduate Preparation Program, you will receive extensive guidance by admission advisers dedicated to helping you define your academic goals and realize your academic aspirations.
+If you are enrolled in the Master’s Preparation, you will receive extensive guidance by admission advisers dedicated to helping you define your academic goals and realize your academic aspirations.
 Advisers will help you with all aspects of the application and transfer process to American colleges and universities, including exam preparation and scheduling, personal statements and essays, and interview training.
 Your advisers will also be able to provide information about admission to partner community colleges and universities.
-However, please note that completion of the Master’s Preparation and/or Undergraduate Preparation Program does NOT guarantee admission into any college and/or university.
+However, please note that completion of the Master’s Preparation does NOT guarantee admission into any college and/or university.

 For the Pre-Master’s Program, you must maintain a B average overall with no grades less than a B in core courses and/or C in focus courses to progress to the next semester/level.
-For Master’s Preparation, Undergraduate Preparation and Intensive English programs, you must receive a B or higher in core courses and at least a C in focus skills course to progress to the next semester/level.
+For Master’s Preparation and the Intensive English Programs, you must receive a B or higher in core courses and at least a C in focus skills course to progress to the next semester/level.
 If you have less than a C- grade point average at the end of the semester/session, you may be discontinued from the USC International Academy at the discretion of the Academic Director.

 CERTIFICATE AND GRADES